twentyOne2x/attnmarkets/README.md

 attn.markets tokenises the $2B Solana app revenues into Principal and Yield tokens.

 The Sponsor (creator, business, or DAOs from MetaDAO):
-* Creates Squads 2of2 (sponsor+attn) or hooks attn program to existing Safe
+* Creates Squads 2of2 (user+attn) or hooks attn program to existing Safe
    * Non-custodial: withdrawals remain single-signer while no position is opened
 * Point revenues to the Safe (e.g., Pump.fun via CTO request or other launchpad handoffs)
 * Enable: staking, cash advance (selling slice of Yield token), M&A (selling PT), later lending, credit card line